 We launched this initiative in memory of Roadmap Writer Coletta Preacely-Garcia, who passed suddenly in 2016.
 Coletta was an extremely hardworking writer who was always working to better her craft, tirelessly writing, rewriting, and taking advantage of every opportunity presented to her to gain skills, make connections and improve her screenplays.

 Each month, we will be selecting one diverse writer to participate in the Pitch Prep Program (Step 1 of our Career Writer Program) for FREE.
-To apply for this tribute, please submit a one-page statement in PDF format highlighting your diverse background and why you would be a valuable and hardworking member of the Career Writer Program.
+To apply for this tribute, please submit a one-page statement AND a writing sample in PDF format highlighting your diverse background and why you would be a valuable and hardworking member of the Career Writer Program.

 **This program is for writers with at least one completed original Feature or TV Pilot who are ready to tackle the Marketing aspect of their career and start getting their work out there!

 The deadline for entries is on the 21st of each month.
-Please email your submission in PDF format to email@example.com with "Coletta Preacely-Garcia Diversity Tribute" in the subject line.
+Send your one-page statement AND a writing sample in PDF format via this Submit with Coverfly link below.